Guitar amplifier: 1928 - First Portable Combo Amplifiers

-In the 1920s, the earliest combo amplifiers had no tone controls.
-The first tone controls were simple, mainly providing treble adjustment.
-The limited controls, the early loudspeakers, and the low amplifier power (typically 15 watts or less before the mid-1950s) gave poor high treble and bass output.
-Some models also provided effects such as an electronic tremolo unit.
-In confusion over nomenclature, Fender labeled early amplifier tremolo as "vibrato" and called the vibrato arm of the Stratocaster guitar a "tremolo bar" (see vibrato unit, electric guitar, and tremolo).
+Early effects

-Some later amplifier models included an onboard spring reverb effect, one of the first being the Ampeg Reverberocket amp.
+Some models also provided early versions of effects such as an electronic tremolo unit.
+Tremolo is a change in volume, whereas vibrato is a change in pitch.
+In confusion over nomenclature, Fender labeled early amplifier volume tremolo as vibrato and called the vibrato arm of the Stratocaster guitar, which changes pitch, a tremolo bar (see vibrato unit, electric guitar, and tremolo).
+Guitarists later solved the confusion by renaming this a "whammy bar".
+Another early effect was an onboard spring reverb effect, one of the first being the Ampeg Reverberocket amp.

-In the 1950s, several guitarists experimented with producing distortion by deliberately overdriving amplifiers.
+A bluesy-style guitarist by the name of Junior Barnard for the popular western swing band Bob Wills and his Texas Playboys, was one of the first to create electric guitar distortion by deliberately overdriving his amplifier on a number of groundbreaking San Francisco recordings in 1946 and 1947, called the Tiffany Transcriptions.
+Another pioneer of electric guitar distortion who followed Barnard's lead during the late 1940s was Sister Rosetta Tharpe.
+In the early 1950s, several guitarists experimented further with producing distortion.
 These included Goree Carter, Joe Hill Louis, Elmore James, Ike Turner, Willie Johnson, Pat Hare, Guitar Slim, Chuck Berry, Johnny Burnette, and Link Wray.
 In the early 1960s, surf rock guitarist Dick Dale worked closely with Fender to produce custom made amplifiers, including the first 100-watt guitar amplifier.
 He pushed the limits of electric amplification technology, helping to develop new equipment that was capable of producing "thick, clearly defined tones" at "previously undreamed-of volumes."